Consulting . NET Developer – Waterfront.

-My client is based on the Waterfront in Cape Town, and are looking for .NET Developers to join their team!!
+My client is based on the Waterfront in Cape Town, and are looking for Java Developers to join their team!!

 As one of the LARGEST CONSULTANCIES IN SOUTH AFRICA, this really is an opportunity to grow and succeed surrounded by some of the best in the business.